notes toward an individualist form of government

 so much for voting and representation (democracy and republics)

 Members of central bodies abuse power, just as the masses deserve.
-The people have given up the most precious thing they had: their personal, living power to lead their own lives, their say-so over their own lives.
-So centralized politicians start using them for their own purposes.
+The people have given up the most precious thing they had: their personal, living power to lead their own lives, their say-so over their own existences.
+So centralized politicians start using people for their own purposes.
 Why would they do otherwise?
 The people proved themselves unworthy of more.
+They begged for slavery by voting, so why not give it to them?

-All the natural human qualities democracy condemns as civic sin become the virtues of a free state: apathy, inertia, self-interest, “selfishness” (!), short-term thinking,
+All the natural human qualities democracy condemns as civic sin are the virtues of a free state: apathy, inertia, selfishness with regard to the “public good” (an altruist-collectivist fantasy).

 Individualism would likely win a first battle.
 But without proper preparation (several individuals restored to sufficient power) the collectivists’ strike back could recapture the people more deeply than before with new levels of fear.